justinAurand/ExpressJs/README.md

-# Express.js Hack
+# Express.js API

-A hack for spinning up an API skeleton in express.js
+A hack of a skeleton Express.js API.
+Includes installation, Hello World, and basic routing found on the [expressjs site](https://expressjs.com/).